jasoncc2020/yongjiguan-academic-homepage/content/en/publication/BIBM2022/index.md

 ---
-title: "A Novel Automatic Classification Detection for Epileptic Seizure Based on Dictionary Learning and Sparse Representation"
+title: "(Neurocomputing 2021) A Novel Automatic Classification Detection for Epileptic Seizure Based on Dictionary Learning and Sparse Representation"

 authors:
 - Cancheng Li